 There must, of course, be hot chocolate.
 Devotees of the stuff have very specific opinions about what theirs requires, whether that’s whipped cream or marshmallows, melted chocolate as a base or our killer, professional-grade mix.
 Check out our Everything Hot Chocolate Guide here, and remember that cocoa sure goes nicely with its best bud, peppermint.

-4. Warming Cocktails
+4. Make Some Warming Drinks

 5. Host a Virtual Party